 ” It’s usually an extended family celebration, either at home or someone else’s home or at the park.
 It’s always a potluck thing where every family brings their specialty.
 It’s all about food, stories, games, singing, and laughter.

-This year though we just stayed home because we need social distancing so we won’t get infected with the Corona virus.
-I just prepared something special for my family.
+This year though we will just stay home because we need social distancing so we won’t get infected with the Corona virus.
+I will just prepare something special for my family or order some food.

 My 2 older kids who are in the elementary and even Alyanna who is in SPED, gives me special crafts on this day and they validate my job as their special mom. “